drBenway/pixi-vn-wiki/start/versus-renpy.md

 ### UI implementation

-In Ren'Py, to create the user interface, you need to use screenshots and styles.
+With Ren'Py, to create the user interface, you need to use screenshots and styles.
 The recommended implementation is to draw a series of images and add them inside the canvas through the graphics components.
 The graphic components are very few, limiting and not very intuitive.

-In Pixi’VN, in addition to being able to use the components of PixiJS, you can also use systems such as React, Vue, Angular, etc. and install component libraries such as Material-UI, Bootstrap, etc. This allows you to create much more complex UI screens with excellent performance.
+With Pixi’VN, in addition to being able to use the components of PixiJS, you can also use systems such as React, Vue, Angular, etc. and install component libraries such as Material-UI, Bootstrap, etc. This allows you to create much more complex UI screens with excellent performance.

 ## Performance and project size